pkunz96/Scraping-Demo/README.md

 ### Packet: de.kunz.scraping.mapping

 Applys general transformations on attributes.
 The implementation relies on a configurable chain of filters, where each filter performs one particular transformation on a single attribute.
-This manner of preprocessing allows for smiplified matching as performed by de.kunz.scraping.identification.
+This manner of preprocessing smiplifies matching as performed by de.kunz.scraping.identification.

 ### Packet: de.kunz.scraping.reduction